Krško: Main sights

 The Krško parish church in the town centre is dedicated to John the Evangelist and belongs to the Roman Catholic Diocese of Novo Mesto.
 Originally a late 15th-century building, it was largely rebuilt in 1899.
 A second parish is the Parish of Videm-Krško in the southern part of the town.
 Its parish church is dedicated to Saint Rupert.
 It was built from 1893 to 1897 in the Neo-Romanesque style.
 The church in the hamlet of Stara Vas (Altendorf), dedicated to Saint Michael, belongs to this parish.
 It was built in 1768 to replace an older structure.
 The church on the right bank of the Sava is dedicated to the Holy Spirit and was built in 1777 according to plans by the Austrian architect Johann Nepomuk Fuchs.

 The Capuchin monastery with its church is in the centre of town on the right bank of the Sava.
 It was built from 1640 to 1644 and was altered at various stages in its history.

 Prominent residents

 South of Holy Spirit Church is a town house built in 1607 in which the 17th-century scholar Johann Weikhard von Valvasor lived the final years of his life.
 He died there in 1693.
-Other important figures in Slovene history linked with Krško are Adam Bohorič, a grammarian and early schoolmaster, born in Brestanica in 1520, and his pupil Jurij Dalmatin, born in Krško around 1547 who, by 1578, had translated the entire Bible into Slovene (published in 1583).
+Other important figures in Slovene history linked with Krško are Adam Bohorič, a grammarian and early schoolmaster, born in Brestanica in 1520, his pupil Jurij Dalmatin, born in Krško around 1547 who, by 1578, had translated the entire Bible into Slovene (published in 1583) and Leopoldina Bavdek - Poldka (1881–1965), Slovenian teacher, folklorist, and ethnologist.